-18. Upon information and belief, Defendant makes, sells, advertises, offers for sale, uses, or otherwise provides a method for implementing high-definition multiple pictures (e.g., full-HD video conferencing, with the help of YealinkVC800 Video Conferencing System) covered by the Patents-in-Suit, including Yealink Platform has a VC800 Video Conferencing System for full-HD video conferencing utilizing Yealink Meeting server, as represented below, including all augmentations to these platforms or descriptions of platforms.
+18. Upon information and belief, Defendant makes, sells, advertises, offers for sale, uses, or otherwise provides a a method for implementing high-definition multiple pictures (e.g., HD video conferencing) covered by the Patents-in-Suit, including GlobalMeet Collaboration, as represented below, including all augmentations to these platforms or descriptions of platforms.
 Collectively, all the foregoing is referred to herein as the "Accused instrumentalities."